Abder-Rahmane/MicroService-FastAPI-VSCODE/README.md

 - **Create MicroService**: Quickly scaffold a new FastAPI microservice.
 - **Focus**: Easily navigate and open relevant files for a specific microservice.
 - **Show Docker Logs**: View real-time logs from Docker containers.
+- **Switch Launch Mode**: Toggle between **Docker** and **Local** launch modes to run microservices either with Docker or directly on your local environment.

+### Launch Modes

+- **Docker Mode**: Manage and deploy your microservices using Docker containers.
+- **Local Mode**: Run your microservices directly on your local machine without the need for Docker, providing a lightweight and faster development experience.

 ## Quick Start